uticus/llm_agents_system/docs/infra/cost_latency_optimization.md

 - **Decision:** `force_refresh=True` on `cached_complete` bypasses the cache read but still writes back. **Why:** Allows callers to obtain a guaranteed-fresh response (e.g., after a model version change) while still populating the cache for subsequent callers. **Tradeoff:** If two concurrent callers both use `force_refresh=True` for the same request, both will issue provider calls and the second write will overwrite the first without any coordination.

+- **Decision:** `DeduplicationStore` is defined in this module, not in `data/` or `rag/`. **Why:** Both `data/ingestion` and `rag/indexing` need identical deduplication semantics; placing the Protocol here avoids a cross-subsystem dependency and aligns with the `infra` layer's role as a shared utility layer consumed by all higher layers.
+Both consumers re-export the three names from their own `__init__` for caller convenience. **Tradeoff:** A caller who only uses `IngestionPipeline` must transitively depend on `infra/cost_latency_optimization` even if they never use caching or batching, though this is a lightweight stdlib-only module.

+- **Decision:** `SQLiteDeduplicationStore.add()` commits after every single hash. **Why:** Guarantees that each `add()` call is immediately durable — a process crash between two `add()` calls will not lose the first hash. **Tradeoff:** N chunks per document means N SQLite commits, each involving an fsync-equivalent.
+A `add_batch()` method that wraps all inserts in a single transaction would be faster for bulk indexing at the cost of coarser durability granularity.

 ---

 ## Scaling concerns